 Grant Application Process:

-- Email Anne McDonnell, Director of Pre-Departure Services, to request an accommodations form outlining your needs.
+- Email Jodi Melichar, Vice President of US Operations, to request an accommodations form outlining your needs.

 - Complete an anticipated additional cost sheet.
 Please work both with the Pre-Departure Services team, who will liaise with onsite personnel, as well as your College or University Study Abroad Office to assess potential additional costs that may arise.
 These can be estimates based on average costs advised by onsite personnel.